abulzunayed/Machine-learning/world_leader_Image_classification/README.md

 Here is the folder structure:
 - google_image_scrapping: code to scrap Google for images
-* images_dataset: Dataset used for our model training
+- images_dataset: Dataset used for our model training
-  model: Contains Python notebook for model building UI : This contains ui website code
+- model: Contains Python notebook for model building
+- UI: This contains ui website code
-  server: Python flask server
+- server: Python flask server

 Technologies used in this project,

-Python
+- Python
-Numpy and OpenCV for data cleaning
+- Numpy and OpenCV for data cleaning
-Matplotlib & Seaborn for data visualization
+-Matplotlib & Seaborn for data visualization
-Sklearn for model building
+- Sklearn for model building
-Jupyter notebook, visual studio code and pycharm as IDE Python flask for http server
+-Jupyter notebook, visual studio code and pycharm as IDE
+- Python flask for http server
-HTML/CSS/Javascript for UI
+- HTML/CSS/Javascript for UI

 Step 1: Collect Images from Google and prepare the dataset.